TokisanGames/Terrain3D/doc/docs/texture_prep.md

-Texturing the Terrain
+Preparing Textures
 =========================

 Terrain3D supports up to 32 texture sets using albedo, height, normal, and roughness textures.
-This page describes everything you need to know to set them up.
+This page describes everything you need to know to prepare your texture files.
+Continue on to [Texture Painting](texture_painting.md) to learn how to use them.

 TLDR: Just read channel pack textures with Gimp.